-red: Cancer productus yellow: Cancer anthonyi brown: Cancer antennarius
+red: Cancer productus yellow: Metacarcinus anthonyii brown: Romaleon antennarius

-- Distinguished by their broad carapaces (outer shell) and claws
+- Distinguished by its broad carapaces (outer shell) and claws.

 - These crabs grow to different sizes, but rarely exceed 20 cm (8”) in width.

-- Grow in steps, molting the external shell at each step.
+- This crab grows in steps, molting the external shell at each step.

-- Are commonly found in rocky substrates, except for the yellow rock crab which lives on sandy bottoms.
+- Commonly found in rocky substrates, except for the yellow rock crab which lives on sandy bottoms.

-- Act as predators and scavengers, using their claws to feed on shelled animals such as snails and clams
+- Acts as predator and scavenger, using its claws to feed on shelled animals such as snails and clams.

-- As juveniles they are prey to commercial fishes and invertebrates like octopus.
+- As a juvenile, it is prey to commercial fishes and invertebrates like octopus.

 - Baited rectangular traps made of welded mesh or collapsible plastic attached to a buoy.